-Medtronic Care Management Services uses a suite of user-friendly patient platforms, disease management programs, and biometric peripheral devices designed to help you:
+Medtronic Care Management Services uses user-friendly patient platforms, disease management programs, and peripheral devices designed to help you:

-From tabletop to tablet, our monitoring devices are simple to set up, easy to use, and offer straightforward interaction.
-All our monitoring devices:
+Our remote health monitoring devices are simple to set up, user-friendly, and offer straightforward interaction.
+All our remote health monitoring devices:

-Benefit from both patient-submitted symptom data and objectively-measured biometric and vital sign readings.
+Benefit from both patient-submitted symptom data and objectively measured vital sign readings.

-Our suite of peripheral devices* collects objective biometric data that is analyzed together with the patient-submitted symptom information.
-The devices — both Bluetooth-enabled and direct-connect peripherals — include weight scales, glucometers, blood pressure monitors, pulse oximeters, pedometers, and activity trackers.
+Our peripheral devices* collect objective data that is analyzed together with patient-submitted symptom information.
+The devices are Bluetooth®-enabled and include weight scales, glucometers, blood pressure monitors, pulse oximeters, pedometers, and activity trackers.